Career Management Employer Policies

 *Select portions taken from “The Bottom Line About Multilevel Marketing Plans” published by the Federal Trade Commission.

-It is not deemed an appropriate use of Fisher Career Management resources to accord significant support to for-profit employment services.
 For-profit employment services, also referred to as third-party recruiters, are defined as those agencies, organizations, or individuals seeking candidates for employment opportunities other than for their own needs.
-This policy also applies to individuals affiliated with third party recruiting organizations at any level, including those hiring for internal positions such as recruiting and sales.
+[See specific definitions below]

-Third Party Recruiters will not be given access to resume search tools, on-campus interview schedules, interview rooms, on campus career fairs.
+Third Party Recruiters will not be given access to resume search tools.

-Third Party Recruiters are given access to register with Fisher Career Management to post employment opportunities and collect resumes from interested Fisher students and alumni.
+Third Party Recruiters are given access to register with the Office of Career Management to post employment opportunities and collect resumes from interested Fisher students/ alumni, to participate in on-campus recruiting and to register for the Office of Career Management’s job/career fairs.

 Definitions of Third Party Recruiters